DavidVasilev1/group-project/_posts/2022-10-23-User-Interface.md

 categories: [Week 1]
 ---

-# Please input your academic traits + essay grade.
+# Please input your academic traits and essay grade.
 # .